-Thanks to owner Francesco’s passion for photography the B&B in also a permanent showcase for stunning landscapes shot by Francesco himself, as well as Fortunato Gatto, Vincenzo Mazza, Mauro Tronto, Alessio Graziani, friends and artists of international fame.
+Thanks to owner Francesco’s passion for photography the GH is also a permanent showcase for stunning landscapes shot by Francesco himself, as well as Fortunato Gatto, Vincenzo Mazza, Mauro Tronto, Alessio Graziani, friends and artists of international fame.

-The extreme cleanliness, elegantly appointed rooms, excellent amenities to price ratio of Elements B&B and the gracious hospitality of our hosts are bound to make your stay in Rome truly unforgettable.
+The extreme cleanliness, elegantly appointed rooms, excellent amenities to price ratio of Elements GH and the gracious hospitality of our hosts are bound to make your stay in Rome truly unforgettable.

-The Bed & Breakfast is at number 20 Largo Pietro Mascagni, behind Piazza Vescovio, in an elegant neighborhood filled with all kinds of shops, grocery stores, restaurants, pizza places, cafes and friendly bars where you may wish to spend a few happy hours.
+The GH is located at number 20 Largo Pietro Mascagni, behind Piazza Vescovio, in an elegant neighborhood filled with all kinds of shops, grocery stores, restaurants, pizza places, cafes and friendly bars where you may wish to spend a few happy hours.

 The famous catacombs of Santa Priscilla are only 500 meters away from the B&B. Other nearby attractions include Viale Libia, one of the foremost shopping streets in Rome, the stunning Mausoleum of Santa Costanza, and one of the two most advanced flight simulators in Italy, which is a mere km away at the airport of Urbe.